exasol/sql-statement-builder/doc/guide/statements/create_table.md

   You can find more information about the column types in the SQL Statement Builder's JavaDoc API description.

 3. Render the instance of `CreateTable` class.
-Click [here](../rendering.md) for more information on Rendering SQLStatement.
+Click [here](../rendering.md) for more information on Rendering SQL Statement.

 - The complete example code